I live in Houston and love writing reviews of the local restaurants I visit with family and friends.

 There is plenty of Korean-style chicken on the menu at Hoodadak in Katy, Texas.
 It comes in many different guises.
 The chicken combo pictured above consists of four wings, fries, some sliced cabbage, a coleslaw of sorts, and a soft drink.

-This unique casual restaurant has been open almost three years now at the time of this writing.
-The owner is considering opening another one in the College Station locale sometime in the future.
+This unique casual restaurant has been open for almost 5 years now at the time of this writing.
+There is another location in Houston on Westheimer.

 Chicken Flavor Choices